OSGConnect/connectbook/software-request.md

 As much software as [is already available for grid use][catalog], we realize that there are always new software elements that are critical to your research process.
-You may request that software be added to the OASIS software library with a simple email, along the following lines:
+You may request that software be added to the OASIS software library with a simple email to support@opensciencegrid.org, along the following lines:

 [catalog]: 5000634397

 	To: support@opensciencegrid.org
 	Subject: Please install _______ in OASIS